HIP-1195: Hiero hooks and an application to allowances

 , just as a top-level contract call would.

-The network will also throttle the rate at which hooks can be installed, using the same throttle buckets as for contract
+The network will also throttle the rate at which hooks can be created, using the same throttle buckets as for contract

 cost of the HAPI contract create operation.
 (Or likely higher,